-Throughout 2020 – before and during the pandemic – PA CareerLink® Suburban Station, operated by JEVS Human Services, has continued to provide comprehensive services to those seeking career opportunities.
+Throughout the pandemic, PA CareerLink® Suburban Station operated by JEVS Human Services has continued to provide comprehensive services to those seeking career opportunities.
 We recently heard from three program participants who described their journey.

-In January of 2020, I was laid off (company downsize).
-It would be the 3rd time I would go on unemployment (UE) over 13 years in the workforce.
+When I was laid off due to company downsizing, it was the 3rd time I would go on unemployment (UE) over 13 years in the workforce.

 Both times prior I did not leverage the services CareerLink offered (candidly, because I did not know CareerLink existed.
 Moreso, this is probably because I was not paying attention to the information PA UE was providing me).
 However, this time around I was “forced / mandated / had to attend” a CareerLink Intro Class to ensure I would continue to receive my benefits.